neburtron/Lord-Game/Plans_and_files.md

 Currently in development / being planned out.

-Value_Evaluation is a temp script with some plans writen in it.
-It's called by Conversation.py, and right now just saves Array (LLMs version of conversation log) as a json file I think in the save file made in main.py
+value_evaluation is a temp script with some plans writen in it.
+It's called by conversation.py, and right now just saves Array (LLMs version of conversation log) as a json file I think in the save file made in main.py

 I am not going to go too far in depth with this, because it largely depends on how the memory system is going to be setup, and that is still really in the air.
 I just wrote the plans in that doc + if you want to know more maybe refer to that / just ask me about it.
 I might've just forgotten to mention whatever you're curious about, but I might've also just not figured out how I want to handle that, so be warned.